How difficult is it for international medical graduates (IMGs) to match into a US residency program?

 What are the statistics for residency match success for US citizen IMGs?

-In the 2021 NRMP match, 5,295 US citizen IMGs participated, hoping to secure residency positions in the US.
-Unfortunately, 40.5% of these applicants failed to match.
+In the 2023 NRMP match, of US citizen IMGs who participated, hoping to secure residency positions in the US, 32.4% of these applicants failed to match.

 What are the chances for residency match success for non-US citizen IMGs?

-In the 2021 NRMP match, 7,943 non-US citizen IMGs participated, hoping to secure residency positions in the US.
-Unfortunately, 45.2% of these applicants failed to match.
+In the 2023 NRMP match, of non-US citizen IMGs who participated, hoping to secure residency positions in the US, 40.6% of these applicants failed to match.

 The Chances of Success for IMGs are Significantly Lower than for US Medical Graduates